yarbshk/vue-formly-buefy/README.md

       fields: [
         {
           key: 'email',
-          type: 'input-with-field',        // Easy wrapping with Field component,
+          type: 'input-with-field',         // Easy wrapping with a Field component
           templateOptions: {
             properties: {
               'placeholder': 'Your email'   // Recommends to use quotes and kebab-case },
+            wrapper: {                      // Configuration object of the Field component
               controls: {
                 after: [
                   {
                     type: Span,             // Use the Span helper as a field control
-                  options: {               // Config object for the Span helper
+                    options: {              // Configuration object of the field control
                       label: '@gmail.com',
                       properties: {
                         'class': 'button is-static'
                       }
                     }
                   }
                 ]
+              }
             }
           }
         }